enonic/tutorial-react/README.md

 # Tutorial React SPA powered by Enonic

-This tutorial is published on [Enonics Developer Portal](https://developer.enonic.com/docs/tutorial-react-spa)
+This tutorial is published on [Enonic's Developer Portal](https://developer.enonic.com/docs/tutorial-react)

 ## About